allthingstalk/arduino-wifi-sdk/README.md

 This means that each time a message arrives from your *Actuator* asset `your-asset-1` from AllThingsTalk Maker, your function `myActuation1` will be called and the message (actual data) will be forwarded to it as an argument.
 In this case, if your device receives a string value `Hello there!` on asset `your-asset-1`, the received message will be printed via Serial and if it receives value `true` on asset `your-asset-2`, the LED will be turned on.
 (You would change LED_PIN to a real pin on your board).

-> You can call `setActuationCallback` anywhere in your sketch and it will add a new Actuation Callback.
-> You can define up to 32 Actuation Callbacks.

 # Debug